samvv/Templaty/README.md

 **Templaty** is a code generator written in Python that focuses on generating correct and readable code for programming languages.
-It features fine-grained control over whitespacing and indentation and a rich meta-language that allows full control over the code to be generated.
+It features fine-grained control over whitespacing and indentation and a rich meta-language that allows full control over the end result.

 🌈 There now is [a syntax plugin for Vim][2]!